SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Tessa-Wilkinson.md

 Week 11-12 (August 8, 2016)

 * At this time, try to generalise the code to produce response functions using arbitrary values of physical parameters.
-* Add optional additionals as time allows.
+* Add optional additional as time allows.
 * Resolve merge conflicts (if applicable).

 Week 13-14 (August 22, 2016)